MikhailPimenov/git-sample/README.md

 # git-sample
 # changes for pull rebase 1
-# changes for stash example 1
+# remote changes for stash example 1